 the safety and welfare of Residents are not compromised.

 The Applicant/Sponsor shall request such an exemption in writing and shall enclose supporting documentation.
-The Secretary may grant such an exemption at his or her sole discretion.
+The Secretary may grant such an exemption at their sole discretion.
 The Secretary’s granting of the staffing exemption in a Special Care Residence shall expire on the stated expiration date of the Certification.
 The Applicant/Sponsor must reapply for the staffing exemption at least 30 days before the stated expiration date of the Certification.
 The Secretary may, at any time, revoke such an exemption.
 The decision to revoke the exemption is final.

 Staffing for Basic Health Services.